 68. Notice of termination by tenant

-(1) A tenant may give notice of termination of a residential tenancy agreement to the owner without specifying any ground for the notice.
+(1) A tenant may give notice of termination of a residential tenancy agreement to the lessor without specifying any ground for the notice.

-(2) Where a tenant gives notice of termination under this section, the period of notice must be not less than 21 days.
+(2) Where a tenant gives notice of termination under this section, the period of notice must be not less than 21 days before the termination day.

 (3) This section does not apply in relation to a residential tenancy agreement that creates a tenancy for a fixed term during the currency of that term.